Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - microprocessors or microcontrollers

 ### ASIC
 Based on planar process.
-Use a semiconductor to realize all the main components (transistors, capacitance, diodes, ...) directly on silicon.
+Use a semiconductor to realize all the main components (transistors, capacitances, diodes, ...) directly on silicon.
 The elements to do this are:
 - silicon n --> more free electrons
 - silicon p --> less free electrons
 - insulator --> SiO2